AlirezaRubik/AlirezaRubik/README.md

 # About Me

 Hello there!
-I'm Alireza Alizadeh Aghdam, a computer engineering student from Tabriz, Iran.
+I'm Alireza Alizadeh Aghdam,From Iran/Tabriz, a computer engineering student from Islamic Azad University of Tabriz

 - 💻 I'm a web developer with proficiency in:
   - HTML